MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/index.md

 ## Null values

 All non-string data types can be null, indicating the absence or mismatch of data.
-For example, if you try to input the string "abc" into an integer column, it results in the null value.
+For example, if you try to input the string `abc` into an integer column, it results in the null value.

 You can't create the null value directly, but you can check if an expression equals this value using the [isnull()](../../query/isnullfunction.md) function.